SAP-samples/btp-dc-samples/docs/joulestudio/22_subscribe_build_workzone.md

 # Optional: Set up SAP Build Work Zone Service

 SAP Build Work Zone enables you to easily create business sites that provide centralized access to applications from your projects.
+It can be enabled to provide a central Joule Instance, which can run your custom Joule Skills.

 ## Prerequisites

-You need an entitlement for SAP SAP Build Work Zone, standard edition service in your Global Account
+You need an entitlement for the SAP SAP Build Work Zone, standard edition (or advanced edition) service in your Global Account.

 You need a Cloud Identity Services tenant (Identity and Authentication service, IAS).
 If you don't have one, create one first.
 If you need help creating one, see the Discovery Center mission [Get Started with SAP BTP—Cloud Identity Service Provider](https://discovery-center.cloud.sap/missiondetail/4325/4605/).

+In your Subaccount, Trust must be established with your Cloud Identity Services tenant.

 ### Check and Set your Subaccount Entitlements

-In case you run the commercial model "subscription you might need to entitle your Subaccount.

 Note: You can only entitle your Subaccount if you are entitled to the SAP Build Work Zone in your Global Account.